Auroville/av_user_sync/README.md

 mix av_user_sync.gen.seed
 ```

-## Running and working in development
+## Contributing to AVUserSync
 For working with development environment, it's always better to clone this repository and work with it.
-In whichever directory you want to work with, add the library in `mix.exs` with the path installer rather than hex installer:
+In Elixir/Phoenix, add the `av_user_sync` in `mix.exs` with the path installer rather than github installer like above:
 ```elixir
 def deps do
   {:av_user_sync, path: "../av_user_sync"}